 First, do most C&F boards compare and contrast the law school application with the Bar application in its entirety to look for minor discrepancies, or does that tend to only occur if a red flag has already been raised in the C&F process?
 Second, if a C&F board does catch a minor exaggeration on the law school application (for example, in her prior work experience, the applicant claims that she served around 25 customers with a consulting firm when really it was more like 10 customers), but this exaggeration is not repeated on the Bar application, would this likely be sufficient to deny the applicant Character and Fitness certification?
 And finally, if an applicant has a period of self employment in her employment history, is it generally necessary to provide the C&F board with a reference that can attest to the entire period, even if the applicant did not have any one customer or employee with whom she worked for the entire period of self-employment?
 Or would a customer/client whom she worked with for just half of the period of self-employment generally suffice as a reference?

-ANSWER: Prepare a truthful, thoughtful explanation regarding the first questions.
+ANSWER: The following is clinical, not legal advice: Prepare a truthful, thoughtful explanation regarding the first questions.
 Even if you don’t need to provide further explanation, it’ll be helpful to you to reinforce how important it is to be truthful at the outset of situations you’ll face in your career.
 A licensed clinician at LCL can help you consider your choices objectively to help you prepare your best response if questioned on Character and Fitness.
 Find more on scheduling here — You’ll likely want to meet with Barbara Bowe, since she has developed a bit of a focus in the area of Character and Fitness.
 Remaining anonymous, you can ask the Board of Bar Examiners how closely they examine consistency between applications as well, and the BBE would be your best source for answers to the final set of questions posed.
+Request to remain anonymous when you call (617) 482-4466 or email firstname.lastname@example.org, and find BBE FAQ on Character and Fitness.

 QUESTION TWO: Investigations contacting undergrad institutions.